-Inland Real Estate Acquisitions, Inc. announced that it negotiated and helped close the purchase of Conifer Creek Apartments, a 480-unit multifamily property located in Aurora, Colorado, an eastern suburb of Denver.
-Matt Tice, senior vice president of Inland Real Estate Acquisitions, Inc., facilitated the transaction, with assistance from Brett Smith, assistant vice president associate counsel of The Inland Real Estate Group, Inc., on behalf of an Inland affiliate.
+Inland Real Estate Acquisitions, LLC announced that it negotiated and closed the purchase of an 11-story, 109-unit multifamily property located in Long Beach, New York.
+Joe Cosenza, vice chairman of The Inland Real Estate Group, LLC and president of Inland Real Estate Acquisitions, LLC, completed the deal, with assistance from Michael A. Wilson and Gina R. LaMantia of Equis Law Group, LLC, on behalf of an Inland affiliate.

 Inland Private Capital Corporation, a significant owner of commercial properties including shopping centers, sold a 70,000-sq.-ft. property occupied by Pick ‘n Save in Mt.
 Pleasant, Wisconsin, for $17.8 million.
 “QSR lots and out-parcels were selling at pretty aggressive cap rates prior to the pandemic, but we’ve seen a shift towards necessity-based retail in 2020.
 In this case, the DST was able to sell the grocery store and retain ownership of the remaining real estate,” said Rahul Sehgal, director and chief investment officer of Inland Private Capital Corporation.

 Inland Real Estate Acquisitions LLC has acquired 10 West Apartments, an oceanfront community in Long Beach, N.Y.
 The 11-story oceanfront property features 109 units and 177 rentable parking spaces.
 “I wanted the property so badly, because not only do the numbers work for us, but also, how many rental properties can you find on the shore of Long Island?
 It’s virtually none,” Joe Cosenza, vice chairman of Inland Real Estate Group LLC, told Multi-Housing News.